Every day someone is injured due to the carelessness of others and in many cases it results in a Traumatic Brain Injury (TBI).

 - Mood swings

 If you or a loved one has been in an accident with any type of injury, you may want to consult an attorney to discuss your situation and all its implications.
 With any accident, especially a vehicle accident, there are going to be damages.
 It’s important to determine who is responsible for those damages.
 If you are the victim of someone else’s carelessness, you need to understand your rights.
-Having an attorney by your side will not only ensure you are compensated but also advocate for you in the case of other consequences of the accident you might not initially consider.
+Having a brian injury attorney by your side will not only ensure you are compensated but also advocate for you in the case of other consequences of the accident you might not initially consider.

 For example, if you suffer from a traumatic brain injury, you need to figure out who is going to pay for the medical bills, the cost of therapy and the value of lost wages.
 Medical expenses alone can quickly add up to thousands or hundreds of thousands of dollars.
 And if you are unable to work, there are no means to pay all the bills that accumulate from doctor visits, tests, medications, etc.